portage-CEG/portage-ceg.github.io/en/index.md

 ---
 layout: home
-title: Data Curation Survival Guide
+title: Data Curation Commons
-description: "Curation guidance by and for the community."
+description: "Curation resources and guidance by and for the community."
 lang: en
 ref: home
 ---